deuch/aks-starter/logging/README.md

 # Logging

-Loggin in a multi-tenant AKS cluster
+Logging in a multi-tenant AKS cluster

 ### Pre-requisites